Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Phosphate, deoxyribose, adenine

 Answer is A: RNA must have the sugar ribose.
-Thymine exists in DNA but not RNA, where it is replaced with uracil.
+Thymine exists in DNA but not RNA, where it is replaced with uracil. - In the nucleus of the cell, DNA is used as a template to form mRNA.
+What is the process called?

 A. Translation